Updating1337/FruityPaste2020External/README.md

 This is the old Fruityskills External Cheat -> https://streamable.com/dohn79

-This is being posted due to itsexit scamming me over 100$ He claims paying 400/500$ is enough :rofl:
+This is being posted due to ItsExit scamming me over 100$ He claims paying 400/500$ is enough :rofl:

 oh well, i couldnt care about a 4 year old source anyways, Enjoy